Approximate Bayesian Model Selection with the Deviance Statistic: Application

-We consider data on 30-day survival from the GUSTO-I trial data as introduced in Section~\ref{sec:introduction}.

-\subsubsection{Variable selection}
+\subsection{Variable Selection}

-As there are $p=17$ explanatory variables in this data set, there are $\absmall{\mset} = 2^{17} = 131\,072$ different models to be considered for variable selection.
+As there are $17$ explanatory variables in this data set, there are $\absmall{\mset} = 2^{17} = 131\mbox{,}072$ different models to be considered for variable selection.
 This is still a manageable size and we can evaluate all models easily with TBFs (relative to the null model) within a few minutes.
+In the absence of subjective prior information on the importance of covariates, we use prior inclusion probabilities of $1/2$ for each covariate and a marginal uniform prior on $d_{j}$.
+This is a commonly used objective prior assumption [\citet{geisser1984}; \citet{scott.berger2010}].

-We consider 4 approaches to estimate $g$: local EB, the hyper-$g$ prior, the hyper-$g/n$ prior and the ZS adapted prior.
-Numerical computation of the corresponding DBFs \citep{sabanesbove.held2011} is -- depending on the method to estimate $g$ -- between 11 (local EB) and 50 (ZS adapted prior) times slower and requires explicit specification of the $g$-prior \eqref{eq:g-priors:generalized-linear-model:g-prior}, including the constant $c = v\{h(\alpha)\} h'(\alpha)^{-2}$.
-As $\alpha$ is unknown, we fix it at the MLE $\hat \alpha$ obtained from the null model.
-We will use this example to quantify the quality of the approximation of DBFs by TBFs.
+We consider 4 approaches to estimate $g$: local EB, the hyper-$g$ prior, the hyper-$g/n$ prior, and the ZS adapted prior.
+Numerical computation of the corresponding DBFs [\citet{sabanesbove.held2011}] is---depending on the method to estimate $g$---between 11 (local EB) and 50 (ZS adapted prior) times slower and requires explicit specification of the $g$-prior \eqref{eq:g-priors:generalized-linear-model:g-prior}, including the constant $c = v\{h(\alpha)\} h'(\alpha)^{-2}$.
+As $\alpha$ is unknown, we fix it at the MLE $\hat\alpha$ obtained from the null model.
+We will use this example to quantify the accuracy of the approximation of DBFs by TBFs.

-On average, the log TBFs tend to be slightly larger than the log DBFs with mean difference between 0.28 (hyper-$g$) and 0.37 (ZS adapted).
-The standard deviations of the errors vary between 0.47 (hyper-$g/n$) and 0.70 (hyper-$g$).
-With the exception of 12 TBFs calculated with the EB approach, the absolute errors are always smaller than 2 for all 4 methods and all 131\,072 Bayes factors.

-Under empirical Bayes, the mean error of the log TBFs turns out to be 0.32.
-Application of the bias-correction \eqref{eq:Delta} reduces this to $0.11$.
-The alternative correction with the (in the linear model) ``exact'' error ${\Delta}$ reduces the mean error only slightly further to 0.10.
-This indicates that it might be worthwhile to develop similar bias-corrections for the full Bayesian approaches to estimate $g$.
-In the following we will use the uncorrected local EB TBFs to facilitate the comparison with the other approaches, where no bias-corrections are available.